 Support and follow up those who are adamant they want to complete online.
-You also need to manage this process of Web survey completion:
+You also need to manage this process of Web survey completion by:

-- 1) Make room for yourself to maintain contact by telling sample members that you will telephone them in a couple of days "to make sure you haven't had any problems with completing the survey online" and - 2) Monitoring the Ereps grid to check for WEB completions - 3) Following up with a phone/visit call two days later to chase where the Web survey has not been completed.
-If it isn't complete, phone again if this is appropriate or re-start the personal visits.
+- 1) Telling sample members that you will telephone them in a couple of days "to make sure you haven't had any problems with completing the survey online", - 2) Monitoring the Ereps grid to check for WEB completions, and - 3) Following up with a phone/visit call two days later to chase where the Web survey has not been completed.
+If it isn't complete, phone again if this is appropriate or restart the personal visits.